 Private International Law

-From the determination of your matrimonial regime during a real estate acquisition to the organization of your succession in an international context, Angle Droit NoTAIRES assists you in the meanderings of international conventions or treaties in civil or fiscal matters.
+From determining your matrimonial property regime during a real estate acquisition to organizing your estate in an international context, Angle Droit Notaires helps you navigate the complexities of international civil and tax treaties.

 Our intervention

-From the determination of your matrimonial regime during a real estate acquisition to the organization of your succession in an international context, Angle Droit NoTAIRES assists you in the meanderings of international conventions or treaties in civil or fiscal matters.
+From determining your matrimonial property regime during a real estate acquisition to organizing your estate in an international context, Angle Droit Notaires guides you through the complexities of international civil and tax conventions and treaties.

-One of the partners of the office having dual French-Italian nationality and speaking Italian, the office is able to support nationals of both countries or anyone who has a link with them.
+As one of the firm's partners holds dual French-Italian citizenship and speaks Italian, our office is fully equipped to support citizens of both countries, as well as anyone with ties to them.

-More and more families and investors are living or developing projects straddling several countries.
-Binational marriages, international successions, real estate acquisitions abroad or from foreigners in France, installation of French people in a foreign country...
-These situations raise complex questions of applicable law and taxation.
-At Angle Droit NoTAIRES, we put our expertise in private international law at the service of your projects, with a particular emphasis on relationships between France and Italy.
-Our role: to anticipate conflicts of laws, to harmonize your choices and to secure your decisions in a cross-border framework.
+An increasing number of families and investors are living or developing projects across multiple countries.
+Binational marriages, international successions, property acquisitions abroad or by foreigners in France, French citizens moving abroad...
+These situations raise complex questions regarding applicable law and taxation.
+At Angle Droit Notaires, we put our expertise in private international law to work for your projects, with a particular focus on relations between France and Italy.
+Our role: anticipate conflicts of law, harmonize your choices, and secure your decisions within a cross-border framework.

-Before leaving abroad, it is essential to consult your notary: European regulations determine the law applicable to your matrimonial regime, divorce or inheritance.
-Anticipating and choosing, rather than suffering, remains the best approach.
+Before any move abroad, consulting your notary is essential: European regulations determine the law applicable to your matrimonial regime, a divorce, or an estate.
+Anticipating and choosing, rather than simply letting things happen, remains the best approach.

 Team